For Students

 • Avoid topics that require controlled substances, human subjects without IRB approval, or vertebrate animals without proper protocols

-What judges look for in topic selection: Originality and genuine inquiry.
+What judges look for: Originality and genuine inquiry.
 A modest, well-executed original idea beats an ambitious project that copies existing research.

 2